-6.3.1 In their first year of enrolment, all students are provided with advice on the continuation of their studies.
+- 6.3.1 In their first year of enrolment, all students are provided with advice on the continuation of their studies.
 The Board of Examiners is mandated by the Faculty Board to issue this study advice.
-For information on the requirements, the number of times and the occasion when the advice is issued, and the possible consequences of this advice, see the Leiden University Regulation on the Binding Study Advice that applies to the academic year in question, as well as 6.3.2.
+For information on the requirements, the number of times and the occasion when the advice is issued, and the possible consequences of this advice, see the Leiden University Regulation on the Binding Study Advice that applies to the academic year in question, as well as 6.3.2. - 6.3.2 In addition to the required minimum of 45 ECTS credits for a positive binding study advice as referred to in the Leiden University Regulation on the Binding Study Advice, the College imposes requirements concerning certain components that students must pass, in order to obtain the positive binding study advice.

-19 Leiden University Regulation on the Binding Study Advice
+&lt;sup>19 Leiden University Regulation on the Binding Study Advice